amitkrout/nodejs-ex/README.md

 There are four methods to get started with OpenShift v3:

-  - Running a virtual machine with Vagrant
+  - Running a virtual machine with Vagrant box
   - Starting a Docker container
   - Downloading the binary
   - Running an Ansible playbook